d-iii-s/msim/notes.md

 - would work nicely with shadowed registers
 - would work nicely with the supervisor/machine level masked registers

+### performance counters

+performance counters have architecture defined event selectors, that each counter can be set to.

+TODO: define these counters for msim

+#### draft

+- 0 - no event
+- 1 - user level cycles
+- 2 - supervisor level cycles
+- 3 - reserved for hypervisor level cycles
+- 4 - machine level cycles
+- 5 - waiting cycles
+- 6 - interrupt count (maybe more granular?)
+- 7 - exception count (maybe more granular?)
+- 8 - memory reads
+- 9 - memory writes
+- 10 - branches taken
+- 11 - branches not taken

 ## interface viewpoint

 `device` is an interface, that the cpu implements (partially)